 The governments of Russia and Kazakhstan reached at least a provisional agreement on reopening the Baikonur Cosmodrome to launches late last week, as engineers narrowed the cause of a Proton launch accident that started the dispute.
 Under the agreement, Russia will pay for debris and propellant cleanup and back rent in exchange for permission to launch a Progress resupply mission to the Mir space station as early as July 16.
 The flight was delayed when the Kazakhs closed Baikonur ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Launches Resume at Baikonur For Mir Resupply, Zenit Flights".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Launches Resume at Baikonur For Mir Resupply, Zenit Flights".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.